tmtsoftware/esw-ts/docs/src/main/clients/agent/agent-service.md

    API returns `Spawned` as a response when sequence component has spawned successfully.
    API returns `Failed` as a response if a sequence component with given component name and agent's subsystem is already present on any agent machine.

-The following example shows how to call spawnSeqeunceComponent API :
+The following example shows how to call spawnSequenceComponent API :

 Typescript
 :   @@snip [spawnSeqeunceComponent](../../../../../example/src/documentation/agent/AgentServiceExamples.ts) { #spawnSeqeunceComponent }